justjosias/zang/README.md

 The library is currently 1400 lines of code.
 A lot of the above is already in there, although it needs to be cleaned up.
 And it already contains some fat that could be trimmed.
 I don't see the library getting much bigger than say 2500 lines of code, assuming not many more modules are added.

 What needs the most work (other than the API surface in general) is how to make tracks or songs.
 Currently, songs contain notes that set a frequency.
 That's it.
 The notes should be able to set other parameters.
-And then you should also be able to make tracks containing curves instead of notes, e.g. something to alter a filter cutoff over a long period of time.

-(The above paragraph applies equally to "notes" and curves created on the fly in interactive applications.)
+This applies also to curves, and to notes created on the fly in interactive applications.

 ## Roadmap
 I want to polish up this library fairly soon.
 There are more modules I could add (e.g. delay) but I would rather move on to a second library providing more high-level features (stack or graph based system with dynamic allocations, and/or a text config language with a player app that autorefreshes when the text file is changed).